-I photograph weddings, portraits and events as well as a variety of commissions from fashion to community projects.
+I photograph weddings, portraits and events as well as a variety of commissions from artists to community projects.
 I also work in schools creating natural images of children for websites and prospectuses.
 I’m a father of two and I love the sea.

 I love looking at great photographs and considering the photographer’s relationship with the subject, the timing, skill and narrative story.
-I’m primarily a documentary photographer; someone who lets the day unfold in front them and record the story, the emotions and the interactions as they happen.
+I’m a documentary photographer; someone who lets the day unfold in front them and record the story, the emotions and the interactions as they happen.

 My initiation into professional photography was slightly unusual.
 A German manufacturer of eye implants contacted me, wanting to use my photograph of an eagle owl in a promotional calendar.
 We negotiated a price and it was published.
 When I took the shot, the owl was perched on his handler’s arm and I asked the handler if it was ok if I put the camera “really close” which they were both more relaxed about than I was!